 Disclaimer

 This page is for educational purposes only.
 Fees and regulations are subject to frequent change.
-Always verify the latest figures on the USCIS Fee Schedule and consult with a qualified attorney before filing.
+Always verify the latest figures on the USCIS Fee Schedule and the State Department reciprocity tables, and consult with a qualified attorney before filing.

 Planning for permanent residence?
 L-1 visa holders often transition to a green card through an employer-sponsored petition.
 Learn more in our complete guide for Form I-140.